What is taxonomy?

 There is no accurate population count at this time, but it is estimated that there are under 300,000.

 Spotted seals are wary and hard to get close to.
 Adult spotted seals are silvery-gray with dark grey on the back and covered with brown to black irregular spots.
 Pups are born with a white coat but molt to the adult colors after 3 or 4 months.
-It is believed they winter in the bering sea.
+It is believed they winter in the Bering Sea.
 Following the ice front, they travel north in the spring and summer.
-The then reverse the process and follow the developing ice south in the fall.
+They then reverse the process and follow the developing ice south in the fall.
 Spotted seals may get to be 270 pounds, but males and females average 180 to 240 pounds.
 Length of grown seals is between 4.5 and 5.5 feet.
 Newborn pups weigh 18 to 26 pounds (8 to 12 kg) and average about 33 inches (84 cm) long.

 Spotted seals eat many things, depending on the season and their location, including Arctic cod, sand lance, sculpins, flatfishes, cephalopods, and a variety of shrimps.